Megapixel99/workflow-chart/DOCUMENTATION.md

 # Documentation

-Work Flow Chart comprises its flows with steps, each box that is generated in the final image is considered a step.
+Work Flow Chart comprises its flows with steps, each box that is generated in the is considered a step.
+See the [example output](https://github.com/Megapixel99/workflow-chart/blob/master/example/exampleFlow.png) to see the various steps.

 ### Keywords
 ---